 Lupin could hear someone screaming.
 Was it the wind?
 Or was it the sound of life leaving this body?
 Lupin would have preferred not to know that skin and bones could scream.
 The sound was unbearable.
 The young Verido did fear death, but didn’t believe that consciousness would part with the flesh in flight, contrary to what the elders in Volare believed.

-Leaping from the Ilk's snout was common practice with the old and the sick of the village.
+Leaping from the Ilk’s snout was common practice with the old and the sick of the village.
 All habitants of the Soronan Desert celebrated Leaping Days.
 Lupin always thought that it was a joyful and painless experience, but this was a beautiful lie.
 Lupin was afraid, and falling fast.
-In a panic, the brain struggled to find ways to cope with the stress...
+In a panic, this brain struggled to find ways to cope with the stress…

 With eyes closed, Lupin could feel sand creeping over the legs and torso.
 The desert was not wasting time burying this body.
 Nothing would be left of it soon.

 Bits of broken crossbars lay scattered in the sand.
 Small breaths escaped from Lupin’s mouth, but the lungs longed for a rest.

 “It’s time to let go, let go.”
 They sang.
 The bones and muscles agreed.

 “It’s time.”
 The skin and the rest of the organs chimed in, all, but the brain who refused to give in.

 “Well now!
 That doesn’t rhyme at all!”
 The brain said, AH it doesn’t matter.
 It’s all nonsense anyway.
 No one is letting go!
 Not ever!.
 The brain said these things, ignoring the damage the body had suffered during the fall.